CFSS-WRO/Hero-Pong/README.md

   <img src="https://github.com/user-attachments/assets/1217d6f5-a701-48f2-973d-56203400c31b" alt="Imagen 1" width="300">
 </p>

-- Steering method: We uses Ackerman steering as the method of steering.
-Unlike differential steering, this method requires one servo motor only, and it is attached to the front axle so that it offers a good balance of control, higher stability and effectiveness.
+- Steering method: We use Ackerman steering as the method of steering.
+Unlike differential steering, this method requires one servo motor only, and it is attached to the front axle so that it offers a good balance of control, higher stability, and effectiveness.
 Apart from that, we made the front and rear axle differentials so that the steering is more flexible.
-This also reduces tire skidding and ensures firm grip is maintained between the wheels and the mat.
-The diagram below shows the differences between Ackerman steering and differential steering vehicle:
+This also reduces tire skidding and ensures a firm grip is maintained between the wheels and the mat.
+The diagram below shows the differences between Ackerman steering and differential steering vehicles:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/9fa1718e-56e3-4a8f-9472-a1f04b0856e1" alt="Imagen 1" width="250">
 </p>